SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-3"></a>
 ### Practice 3 : Handling and visualisation of OTU table using PhyloSeq R package
 <td>Practice3 will be performed in the R environment using Rstudio.</td>
+* From Galaxy, download  the file riz_metadata.txt from Data library `Galaxy_trainings_2015 => Metagenomics`
-* Recovery [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
+* Download [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
 * Import ‘OTU’ table and metadata
 * Generate rarefaction curves, filter and normalize ‘OTU’ table
 * Visualize and alpha-diversity, beta-diversity - generate basic statistics